viamrobotics/canon/README.md

 * `path` The path to the "root" (top level) folder, which will be mounted at `/host` within the container.
 	- This also sets which profile should be auto-selected when running canon in/beneath that location on the host.
 	- This should **never** be used within project configs, as the path will be set automatically at runtime for project-based profiles.
+		+ See `default` below for when a project config contains multiple profiles.
 * `update_interval` A duration (in Go format) that determines how often to check for updates to an image.
 	- Defaults to `24h0m0s`
+* `default` A boolean to indicate the prefered profile when multiple profiles share the same path, such as a project with multiple profiles.

 ## Persistent Mode